vaibhawvipul/vaibhawvipul/README.md

 🌱 I'm passionate about open source and contributing to projects that make a difference.
 Currently, I'm interested in contributing to the following repositories:

 - [Datafusion-Comet](https://github.com/apache/datafusion-comet): Apache DataFusion Comet Spark Accelerator.
+I am actively contributing to this repo right now.
 - [Datafusion](https://github.com/apache/datafusion): Apache DataFusion SQL Query Engine.

 Feel free to reach out to me if you have any suggestions or opportunities for collaboration!